JeeWeetje/iot-workshop/Azure.md

 4. A running TTN bridge on your PC and connected to an IoT Hub (or a UWP app which represents the same devices, but connected to the IoT Hub directly)
 5. A running Device Explorer or IoT Hub Explorer, connected to the IoT Hub, showing the telemetry coming in (created in the previous workshop)

-## Create Azure Stream Analytics job
+## Filter data in Stream Analytics and stream to event hub

 ![alt tag](img/msft/Picture10-stream-data-to-an-event-hub.png)